South LA church, spiritual organization partner to help homeless population

 Church leaders said the events were all about sharing a vision of service.

-"We want them not to just enjoy this day, but give them hope to move forward to tomorrow and the next day and begin to turn their lives around," William Macklin with McCoy Memorial Baptist Church, said.
+"We want them not to just enjoy this day, but give them hope to move forward to tomorrow and the next day and begin to turn their lives around," William Macklin with "Yes We Can Worship Center," said.

 People showed up to a full barbecue, entertainment and donated clothing.
 The worship center and church host similar events every four months.